Register your Information for Free Stone Samples Sent Express to You!

 2. Surface Finishing: The slabs are finished to achieve the desired surface texture.
 Techniques include honing, polishing, sandblasting, and bush hammering, depending on the intended application.

-3. Quality Control: Each piece undergoes rigorous quality checks for colour, texture, and structural integrity consistency.
+3. Quality Control: Each piece undergoes rigorous quality checks for consistency in colour, texture, and structural integrity.
 Any defects are identified and addressed.

 4. Packaging and Shipping: Finally, the finished sandstone products are packaged securely and shipped to construction sites, ready for use in various applications.